openedx/open-edx-proposals/oeps/oep-0014-proc-archive-repos.rst

 ------------------------

-If the repository is a fork of an upstream repository that is not within the edX organization, and will no longer be maintained, it can be deleted with the following steps.
+If the repository is a fork of an upstream repository that is not within the edX organization, and will no longer be maintained, it can be transferred to the edx-unsupported organization.

-1. Review any differences between the upstream parent and the forked repo.
-   Capture anything that should be kept for historical purposes.

-2. Ensure that there are no edX dependencies on this repository.

-3. Submit an IT help ticket to have it deleted.
+1. If you have the permissions on GitHub, simply transfer the repo to the edx-unsupported organization.
+If you don't have permissions, file an IT ticket to have it done.

+2. Once the repo is in the edx-unsupported organization, archive it.

+The reason we transfer forks, but archive our original code, is so that GitHub searches will still find code we authored.
+We don't delete the forks because they are still needed by older unsupported Open edX installations.

 Rationale